Dear reader of ADxS.org, please excuse the disruption.

 The same patterns should be seen in the release of IL-6, which is released faster and more strongly if the IL-6 response has already been established prenatally (e.g. due to maternal stress during pregnancy).148 This model can be transferred to other cytokines.149

-This picture could also explain the two-hit model, according to which existing early childhood stress can lead to a renewed stress (primarily in adolescence) resulting in a more intense inflammatory reaction, which in turn can trigger a disruption of dopaminergic, serotonergic, noradrenergic and glutamatergic neurotransmission.150 The immune response is therefore increased in old age.151 Moderate and severe maltreatment in childhood correlates positively with the overall change in the stress response of the cytokine IL-6 as well as the maximum IL-6 concentration during TSST.152
+This picture could also explain the two-hit model, according to which existing early childhood stress can lead to a renewed stress (primarily in adolescence) resulting in a more intense inflammatory reaction, which in turn can trigger a disorder of dopaminergic, serotonergic, noradrenergic and glutamatergic neurotransmission.150 The immune response is therefore increased in old age.151 Moderate and severe maltreatment in childhood correlates positively with the overall change in the stress response of the cytokine IL-6 as well as the maximum IL-6 concentration during TSST.152

 The Kindling hypothesis has been proven for epilepsy in animal models.
 Epilepsy could initially be induced by electrical stimulation; the readiness to have a seizure then increased on its own until the full-blown epileptic seizure occurred.
 There is no proof of this in humans, but there are indications.